Clun Town Hall: The museum

 The museum, established in 1932 on the ground floor of the town hall, doubled its floor area when it expanded onto the first floor in 2004.
-It contains a collection of some 6,000 ancient tools many of which were found on a local hillside, Caer Caradoc, and date back to the mesolithic period.
-There are also artefacts relating to the borough of Clun, including two ceremonial maces which date back to the Elizabethan era.
+It contains a collection of some 6,000 ancient tools many of which were found on a local hillside, Caer Caradoc, and date back to the Mesolithic period.
+There are also artefacts relating to the former borough of Clun, including two ceremonial maces which date back to the Elizabethan era.